umbraco/UmbracoDocs/Add-ons/UmbracoCourier/UsingCourier.md

 ## How to handle the initial deployment
 A common scenario seen, is that people try to transfer their entire site in one go, to do the initial deploy.
 This is not recommended, and really just adds unneeded overhead to your deployment.
-Courier adds a lot of extra data and overhead, because it needs to convert to a format that be transfered and referenced between the 2 sites, it also needs to compare data with this other site and determine which items should transfer, and which should not, finally it all happens over http, which is another bottleneck
+Courier adds a lot of extra data and overhead, because it needs to convert to a format that be transferred and referenced between the 2 sites, it also needs to compare data with this other site and determine which items should transfer, and which should not, finally it all happens over http, which is another bottleneck